volfyd/leif-huhn-resume/leifhuhn-devops.md

    VMs.

- * Troubleshot various DHCP, TFTP, and PXE networking problems using Cisco, Force10, and commodity hardware.
+ * Troubleshot various DHCP, TFTP, and PXE networking problems using Cisco, Force10 hardware.

  * Troubleshot a myriad of problems with internal appliance manufacturing.
    These problems had various root causes, such as bugs in the unreleased product, bugs in the build system, hardware problems, user error, networking problems, service outages, etc.

- * Integrated new products into our existing test and networking infrastructure.

  * Used puppet to automate system administration tasks.

- * Moved existing Perl web app to PersistentPerl, greatly improving performance.

- * Documented new and existing procedures.

  * Refactored testing codebase for greater maintainability.

  * Made OO design decisions for future direction of testing codebase.

- * Participated in the code review process.
+ * Participated in the code review process and documented new procedures.

 ### **System Administrator**       2003 – 2010